-Jacqueline is the Executive Director of the Australian Writers’ Guild.
+Jacqueline Elaine is the Group CEO of the Australian Writers’ Guild.
 She sits on the Audiovisual Executive Committee of the International Confederation of Authors and Composers Societies(CISAC).
 Her previous executive positions include Director of the Whitlam Institute, Director of the European Network on Debt and Development.

 Jan Sardi is one of Australia’s eminent screenwriters.
 In 1997 he received an Academy Award nomination for his screenplay for Shine, as well as BAFTA, Writers Guild of America and Golden Globes nominations.
-Jan has numerous other credits including Love’s Brother, an award winning Australian/UK co-production, which he also directed.
+He has won numerous awards for his work in film and television.